The Gospel is a message of freedom. We’re talking about that in our daily Devotional today, January 10.

 God’s Love Above All

-Today, 2,000 years later, we read this text and have no idea of the consequences of Jesus’ actions.
+Today, 2,000 years later, we read this text and do not know the consequences of Jesus’ actions.

-Suddenly, according to the rules of the time, Jesus himself becomes an outcast.
-He himself becomes “unclean”.
+Suddenly, according to the time’s rules, Jesus becomes an outcast.
+He becomes “unclean.”
 We who lived through the COVID-19 pandemic understand what this means.

 That is when the first shadow of the cross falls on Jesus.
 He dares to save a man condemned to death.
-In doing so, he breaks the rules of society and faces his own death sentence.
+But, in doing so, he breaks the rules of society and faces his death sentence.

-Here we should understand that Jesus is not a revolutionary or a stereotype breaker.
+We should understand that Jesus is not a revolutionary or a stereotype breaker.
 He does not want to be.
 He is God.
-And by his actions, he clearly shows how important man is to God.
+And by his actions, he clearly shows how vital man is to God.

 God’s love is liberating love

-Jesus forbids the healed man to talk about his healing, about his salvation.
+Jesus forbids the healed man to talk about his healing and salvation.
 This could have dire consequences for all those who were present and witnessed this miraculous salvation.

 However, the healed person must appear before the priest to confirm that he is no longer sick.
 And finally, be free to return to life again.